 for 40 years.
 Therefore I was provoked with this generation and said, "They always go astray in their hearts, and they have not known My ways."Hebrews 3:10(HCSB)

-Their foolish unbelief and rebellious ways caused God's anger to be roused against them so He swore in his wrath they would not enter the land, flowing with milk and honey, but would live out their life as a defeated generation, who would never taste the triumphant life that God promises to all who trust His Word and stand fast in the faith - and so they all died in the wilderness.
+Their foolish unbelief and rebellious ways caused God's anger to be roused against them so He swore in his wrath they would not enter the land flowing with milk and honey, but would live out their life as a defeated generation who would never taste the triumphant life that God promises to all who trust His Word and stand fast in the faith - and so, apart from two solitary people, they all died in the wilderness.

-Heavenly Father, You are very gracious and Your long-suffering mercy towards me is new every morning.
-Thank You that I have all I need for life and godliness, laid out so clearly in Your word and thank You for the warning in the book of Hebrews - not to follow in the way of Israel and live a defeated life through unbelief, but to trust in You with all my heart and lean not to my own, limited understanding.
-I pray that I may listen to Your voice; know Your ways; obey Your instruction and hold fast to the confidence I have in Christ - this I ask in Jesus' precious name, AMEN.
+Heavenly Father, You are so very gracious and Your long-suffering mercy toward me is new every morning.
+Thank You that I have all I need for life and godliness laid out so clearly in Your Word.
+Thank You for the warning in the book of Hebrews not to follow in the way of Israel and live a defeated life through unbelief, but to trust in You with all my heart and lean not on my own limited understanding.
+I pray that I may listen to Your voice, know Your ways, obey Your instruction, and hold fast to the confidence I have in Christ.
+I ask this in Jesus' name, AMEN.